MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-track-inventory-costs.md

 * **Cost Adjmt.
 Entry Points**: Open the **Avg.
 Cost Adjmt.
 Entry Point** page, which you primarily use to calculate average cost.
 The page displays combinations of items, locations, variants, and valuation dates for which cost adjustments are, or must be, run.
 * **Cost Adjmt.
 Orders**: Open the **Inventory Adjmt.
 Entry (Order)** page, where you adjust production and assembly orders.
 It shows the orders are adjusted, or require adjustment.

-### <a name="view-the-outcome"></a>View the outcome
+### View the outcome

 Use the **Log per** menu to view the outcome of cost adjustments:

 * **Run**: Show cost adjustment logs for each run.
 The log includes data about the item filter, status (Success/Failed/Timed out), start and end date/time, duration, and the cost differences produced by the run.
 * **Item**: Show detailed information about the adjustment process for the selected item.

-### <a name="include-or-exclude-items-from-adjustments"></a>Include or exclude items from adjustments
+### Include or exclude items from adjustments

 If one or more items fail, you can exclude the items from the adjustment run, and then include them in later runs.
 On the **Functions** menu, choose one of the following:

-* **Exclude Item from Adjustment** and **Include Item in Adjustment**: Temporarily disable and then re-enable cost adjustment for a selected item.
+* **Exclude item from adjustment** and **Include item in adjustment**: Temporarily disable and then re-enable cost adjustment for a selected item.
 Cost adjustment continues to keep costs accurate for other items while you investigate an issue with a specific item.

-## <a name="post-adjusted-costs-to-the-general-ledger"></a>Post adjusted costs to the general ledger
+## Post adjusted costs to the general ledger

 Typically, new value entries are posted to the general ledger according to the schedule for the **Post Inventory Cost to G/L (1002)** job queue entry.
 However, you can post adjustments to the general ledger immediately from the **Inventory Cost Adjustment** page.
 On the **Functions** menu, choose **Post Inventory Cost to G/L**.

-## <a name="troubleshoot-cost-adjustments"></a>Troubleshoot cost adjustments
+## Troubleshoot cost adjustments

 Use the following options on the **Diagnostics** menu to troubleshoot cost adjustment runs.

-* **Export Item Data**: Export item-related data to a text file.
+* **Export item data**: Export item-related data to a text file.
 You can use the file for further analysis in a sandbox environment or attach it to a support request when investigating costing calculation issues.
-* **Import Item Data**: Import the previously exported text file back into the database.
+* **Import item data**: Import the previously exported text file back into the database.
 This action is only enabled in sandbox environments or evaluation companies.
 * **Reset Cost Is Adjusted**: Reset the **Cost Is Adjusted** toggle on items, production orders, or assembly orders.
 This setting allows you to force the rerun of the cost adjustment for them.
-* **Costing Issues Detection Report**: Diagnose typical data issues cause calculation errors in costing.
+* **Costing Issues Detection report**: Diagnose typical data issues cause calculation errors in costing.
 It checks whether the item ledger entries, value entries, item application entries, and capacity ledger entries are correct.
-* **Delete Item Data**: Clear all item-related tables in the database.
+* **Delete item data**: Clear all item-related tables in the database.
 This action is only available in sandbox environments or evaluation companies.

-## <a name="see-also"></a>See also
+## See also

 [Adjust item costs](inventory-how-adjust-item-costs.md)
 [Design Details: Cost Adjustment](design-details-cost-adjustment.md)